UK Protected Areas

 The UK has many different types of Protected Area; some are established solely for nature conservation, while others serve a range purposes including nature, landscape and amenity values.

-Within the UK, Protected Areas fall into a number of categories:
+Within the UK, Protected Areas for nature fall into a number of categories:

 - Protected areas established under National Legislation.
 This includes Sites/Areas of Special Scientific Interest and National Nature Reserves.

-- Protected areas established as a result of European Union Directives or other European initiatives.
+- Protected areas originally established as a result of European Union Directives or other European initiatives and implemented through UK domestic legislation.
 This includes Special Areas of Conservation and Special Protection Areas.

 - Protected areas set up under Global Agreements.
 This includes Ramsar sites.